 KfW IPEX-Bank GmbH Privacy Notice

-You can rely on us to ensure the protection and security of your personal data: we consider it our responsibility to protect your privacy when processing personal data.
-The following privacy notice will give you an overview of the processing of your data and the rights you have pursuant to data protection provisions when using the services and products of KfW IPEX-Bank GmbH.
+You can rely on the protection and security of your personal data: we consider it our responsibility to protect your privacy when processing your personal data.
+The following privacy notices provide an overview of the processing of your data and the rights you have under data protection regulations when using the products and services of KfW IPEX-Bank GmbH.

 1. Who is responsible for data processing and whom can I contact?